IMYdev/YMIcore/README.md

 - Chat with AI.
 Ask questions and get quick, smart answers
 - Save, list, and remove notes inside the chat.
 - Set up automatic keyword triggers that reply with custom messages.
 - Manage chat admins.
-Promote, demote, mute, unmute, ban, or unban users.
+Promote, demote, ban, or unban users.
 - Pin important messages.
 - Clean up chats by deleting batches of messages at once.
 - Reset the bot’s AI memory for a fresh start whenever needed.